akiarie/blog/words.md

     * Learning the truth for yourself, by reading the Bible carefully and logically.

 * _science_: knowldege.
-There is nothing more to it, and don't believe anyone who tries to convince of anything by throwing this word in your face.
+There is nothing more to it, and don't believe anyone who tries to convince you of anything by throwing this word in your face.
 People like that are illusionists with nothing to offer you but smoke, mirrors, and an empty life.
 * _logic_: human reason.
 Careful thinking that is designed to avoid absurdities and contradictions.
 * _opinion_: the truth.
 According to you.
 Basically, what you think.
 There's nothing humble about pretending that your opinion might be false--in fact, if your opinion coincides with the truth,